What is diabetic neuropathy?

 What causes diabetic neuropathy?

 Diabetes causes the level of sugar in your blood to be higher than normal.
-Over time, high blood sugar levels damage the blood vessels and nerves.
-That’s why people who don’t control (or can’t control) their blood sugar very well seem more likely to get diabetic neuropathy.
+Over time, high blood sugar levels damage your blood vessels and nerves.
+That’s why people whose blood sugars are not well controlled are more likely to get diabetic neuropathy.

 Men are more likely to have diabetic neuropathy than women.
 High cholesterol levels and smoking also increase your risk.

 There is no cure for diabetic neuropathy.
-Treatment focuses on slowing the development of the condition through controlling blood sugar levels and making lifestyle changes.
+Treatment focuses on slowing the development of the condition.
+You can do this by controlling blood sugar levels and making lifestyle changes.
 These lifestyle changes not only help slow nerve damage, but also promote overall health.
 They include:

 - Eating a healthy diet